bigtechs2/bigpannel/README.md

 ## 🎯 About

-**BIGST4CK Telegram Bot** is a powerful server selling bot that integrates with **Pterodactyl** to automate server creation, user management, and payment verification.
+**bigpannelbot** is a powerful server selling bot that integrates with **Pterodactyl** to automate server creation, user management, and payment verification.
 It's designed to help you sell hosting plans directly from Telegram.

 ---